 So what actually happens here?
 We don’t know until you do!
 Just kidding - there will be meditation in open fields and yoga in barns and meandering hikes through the mountains - but each participant brings their own unique gift to share with the community - whether in the form of a workshop or gluten-free cupcakes.
-These gifts will inform the programming, and we’ll reach out to coordinate with you after the RSVP date.
+These gifts will inform the programming, and we’ll reach out to coordinate with you in early April.

 HAVE QUESTIONS?
 HAVE IDEAS?
 WE GOT YOU!

 We'd love to tell you more via texts / voice messages / video chats / whateva - you can reach us at the Raining Woman Welcome group on WhatsApp